 As of June 2021, Denmark does not require vaccinated travelers from the U.S. to test before arrival; travelers arriving from other locations may need to have a negative test taken within 48 hours of arrival.
 Sweden DOES require a negative COVID-19 test (antigen or PCR) taken no more than 48 hours before arrival.
 We will update you closer to the semester once we know what the requirements will be for your arrival.

-Questions about pre-departure testing or quarantine?
+Questions about pre-departure testing?
 Contact HealthAccommodation@DISabroad.org.

 After Arrival in Scandinavia